razor-network/governance/Readme.md

 # Razor Network Governance Handbook

 **Disclaimer**: The governance is currently in its bootstrapping phase, with the governance strategies still under beta.
 Thus, guidelines are subject to change at any given moment.
-Additionally, even if proposed, certain suggestions might not be implemented if they are considered detrimental to the protocol.
+Additionally, even if proposed, particular suggestions might not be implemented if they are considered detrimental to the protocol.

 ## Objective